Biden says East Coast fuel shortages to end in days as pipeline reopens | Headlines

 Biden says East Coast fuel shortages to end in days as pipeline reopens

 U.S. President Joe Biden on Thursday reassured U.S. motorists that fuel supplies should start returning to normal this weekend, even as more filling stations ran out of gasoline across the Southeast nearly a week after a cyber attack on the nation's top fuel pipeline.
-Colonial Pipeline said late Thursday it had restarted its entire pipeline system and delivery in all markets it serves.
-The company said it will take several days for the product delivery supply chain to return to normal along its 5,500 mile (8,850 km) route.
+Colonial Pipeline said late Thursday it had restarted its entire pipeline system and had begun deliveries in all of its markets.
+It will take several days for shipments to return to normal along its 5,500 mile (8,850 km) route, it said.

 Some markets "may experience, or continue to experience, intermittent service interruptions," Colonial Pipeline said in a statement, echoing Biden who said earlier there could be "hiccups."
 The pipeline, which carries 100 million gallons per day of gasoline, diesel and jet fuel, resumed computer-controlled pumping late Wednesday after adding safety measures.

 Washington also issued a waiver to an undisclosed shipper allowing it to transport gasoline and diesel from the U.S. Gulf Coast to East Coast ports on foreign-flagged vessels.
 The U.S. restricts deliveries between domestic ports to U.S.-built and crewed vessels.
-Gulf Coast refiners that move fuel to market on the Colonial Pipeline had cut processing as an alternative pipeline filled to capacity last weekend.
-Total SE trimmed gasoline production at its Port Arthur, Texas, refinery and Citgo Petroleum pared back at its Lake Charles, Louisiana, plant.
+Gulf Coast refiners that cut processing took steps to bring more fuel to market.
+Total SE, which had trimmed gasoline output, plans to raise production at its Port Arthur, Texas, refinery.
+Other refiners were seeking to ship fuel via tankers.

 Royal Dutch Shell Plc on Thursday said it was seeking alternative supply points to tackle challenges from the incident.
 Airlines were refueling planes at their destinations, instead of usual departure points.
 On Wednesday, Delta Air Lines Chief Executive Ed Bastian said more fuel would be available "hopefully by the end of the week and as long as those predictions come true, hopefully we'll be OK."